 Akiha Tohno – Shiki’s strict sister and head of the Tohno Estate.
 This may be a personal thing, but I’m really not a big fan of little sister characters, which pretty much immediately turned me off to Akiha as a love interest.
 That being said Akiha’s route does a good job of setting the tone of the Far Side routes.
 It has a more gloomy atmosphere as the dark secrets of the Tohno household are slowly revealed.
-And when you see these come to light it paints a new perspective of Akiha and her genuine feelings of guilt, regrets her family’s actions as well as her genuine care for her brother.
+When you see these come to light it paints a new perspective of Akiha.
+You see her genuine feelings of guilt and regret for her family’s actions as well as her genuine care for her brother.
 Respect for the little sister, but nothing more than that.

 The Twin Maids, Hisui, and Kohaku -The two maids that take care of the Tohno manor.
 Hisui is quiet and stoic, Kohaku is laid back and cheerful.
 It’s hard to talk about the two maids without really getting into spoilers that you’re expected to know from the previous three routes but these are probably the darkest routes in the vn, especially the Kohaku’s.
 The two maids have great chemistry with the Tohno siblings and each other which makes them very endearing.
 In the end, you can’t help but feel sorry for both of them.

 That’s a lot of set up but what makes Tsukihime so interesting, compared to Type Moon’s other works.
-For me, the most distinct part of the Tsukihime is its routes in horror.
+For me, the most distinct part of the Tsukihime is its roots in horror.

 Shiki despite looking like you’re your generic high school protagonist is prone to bouts of insanity, sudden urges to kill, and ‘anemia’ induced blackouts meaning you are never certain of exactly what’s happening to him and if he’s reliable as a narrator.
 This is what causes him to kill Arcueid near the start of the game and at least a couple of the routes involve him locked in his room slowly going insane.
 Likewise, each protagonist is a tragic monster in their own way with Arcueid being a prime example.
 She’s a girl with a heart of gold but we soon learn she’s a deadly vampire hiding her need to consume human flesh.

 Compared to the high-end fantasy battles of Fate, Tsukihime has a more subdued and slow pace with only a couple of fights here or there in each route.
 Instead, it focuses far more on character tension.
 Each character has their own agenda, their own desires, and resentments that they keep hidden.
 Some want Shiki dead; some want to manipulate him, and some are being manipulated themselves.
-And as you complete more routes and see the different sides of each character the paranoia only ramps up.
-You are never sure who Shiki can trust and if he can even trust himself considering how he too holds his own dark secrets.
-The vn truly kept me on my toes always wondering what will happen with each route as characters change depending on your choices.
+And as you complete more routes and see the different sides of each character, the paranoia only ramps up.
+You are never sure who Shiki can trust and if he can even trust himself considering he too holds his own dark secrets.
+The VN truly keeps you on your toes wondering what will happen with each route depending on your choices.

-I’d say the most important part is that despite how dark and monstrous each character may act, at their core they’re still just a regular person.
-They show fear, sorrow, and anger at their flaws the same way an ordinary human being would and deal with them in similar ways to how a person would.
-Denial, shame, regret, revenge, it can get heavy.
+An important aspect of the novel is despite how dark and monstrous each character may act, at their core they’re still just a regular person.
+They show fear, sorrow, and anger at their flaws the same way ordinary human beings would and cope with these emotions in similar ways: denial, shame, revenge, it can get heavy.
 There’s both light and tragedy in every route and while I definitely have my favorites, I can’t say any of the heroines are badly written.

 Tsukihime has not been officially released outside Japan however an English translation patch by translation group ‘Mirror Moon’ does exist.
 The patch expects you to own an official copy of the PC version which is pretty rare and expensive nowadays.
-It is easy enough to find a pre-patched version over the internet or watch a let’s pay on Youtube which is likely going to be how you find the game.
+It is however pretty easy to find a pre-patched version over the internet or watch a let’s pay on Youtube which is likely going to be how you get your hands on it.
 Just to be clear, this is not me advocating for piracy, this is pretty much the only way you’re going to be able to play the game if you don’t speak Japanese.

 The text can be pretty verbose but a plus is that compared to Fate/Stay Night or Kara no Kyoukai, Tsukihime’s plot is fairly self-contained and not super complicated.
 Type-Moon works are known for their complex lore that can be hard to understand without a deep dive into the wiki.

-Tsukihime has this if you want to look for it, with ideas like the ‘archetypes’ and how their different abilities work, and how they led to the creation of the true ancestor vampires but for the most part, the vn doesn’t expect you to know the thorough details of these concepts.
-It also doesn’t contain much in ideas like thaumaturgy magic, the counter guardian system, and the ins and outs of the Holy Grail War.
-It’s a smaller-scale horror mystery story about helping a vampire hunting another vampire.
+Tsukihime has that if you want to look for it, with ideas like the ‘archetypes’ and how they led to the creation of the true ancestor vampires but for the most part, the VN doesn’t expect you to know the thorough details of these concepts.
+It’s a smaller-scale horror mystery story about helping a vampire hunt another vampire.
 It’s good for those that want a bit more of a light read (well, as light as Nasu can get).

 That about does it for Tsukihime itself, but there are a few fellow ups and adaptations that are worth mentioning.